-A proven winner and an established, tireless recruiter at every level, Nikita Lowry Dawkins begins her first season as the top assistant coach and recruiting coordinator at VCU.
+A proven winner and an established, tireless recruiter at every level, Nikita Lowry Dawkins begins her second season as the top assistant coach and recruiting coordinator at VCU.

-During her 21-year career as both a head coach and an assistant, Dawkins has participated in five NCAA Tournaments, including a trip to the Sweet 16, and five league championships (four Colonial Athletic Association and one Horizon League).
-She has also coached five WNBA players, 15 All-CAA honorees, five CAA All-Defensive Team selections, two All-Atlantic 10 honorees, three All-Horizon recipients, four Tournament MVPs, eight All-Academic honorees and four Dean's List recipients, while also signing several top rated recruiting classes, including VCU’s 38th-ranked class of 2013.
+During her 22-year career as both a head coach and an assistant, Dawkins has participated in five NCAA Tournaments, including a trip to the Sweet 16, and five league championships (four Colonial Athletic Association and one Horizon League).
+She has also coached five WNBA players, 15 All-CAA honorees, five CAA All-Defensive Team selections, two All-Atlantic 10 honorees, three All-Horizon recipients, four Tournament MVPs, eight All-Academic selections and four Dean’s List recipients, while also signing several top-rated recruiting classes, including VCU’s 38th-ranked class of 2013.
 In 2005, Dawkins was named one of the best Head Coach/Assistant Coach combinations in the country.

 “It is such a privilege to have someone as decorated as Coach Niki Dawkins on our staff,” said VCU Head Coach Marlene Stollings.
 “Her coaching accomplishments coupled with her playing accolades will provide our program with invaluable insight.
 Coach Nik is an experienced and relentless recruiter with an exceptional ability to interact with student-athletes.
 She will have an immediate impact on our ability to attract top talent.”